A Look at Each Vaccine: Japanese Encephalitis Virus (JEV) Vaccine

 - Encephalitis (inflammation of the brain)

-- Permanent brain damage (1 of every 2 survivors)
+- Permanent disability, such as brain damage (1 of every 2 survivors who had encephalitis)

-- Headaches, muscle aches, and malaise (1 in 5 people)
+- Headaches, muscle aches, and malaise (1 or 2 in every 10 people)

 - Redness, swelling or lump at injection site (1 in 100 people)

 Centers for Disease Control and Prevention.
-Chapter 3 Infectious Diseases Related to Travel.
-Accessed Feb.
-21, 2017.
+Chapter 4 Travel-Related Infectious Diseases.
+June 24, 2019.

 Materials in this section are updated as new information and vaccines become available.
 The Vaccine Education Center staff regularly reviews materials for accuracy.